Basketball’s ongoing fight for social justice

 It was a side of Anthony the public had not seen before.
 But social activism runs in his family.
 His father, Carmelo Iriarte, was a member of the Young Lords, a social justice group in the 1960s and ’70s in New York City known for distributing hospital equipment to the needy, providing breakfasts to children and clearing and -- in some cases, burning -- garbage in some neighborhoods.

-Anthony says the Freddie Gray incident was his call to action: “The one that tipped me off.
+Anthony said the Freddie Gray incident was his call to action: “The one that tipped me off.
 It was like something just exploded.”

 In 2016, Anthony held a town hall with law enforcement officials in Los Angeles, hoping to find ways of building trust between police and the community.